NeddyAP/manajemen-magang/memory-bank/progress.md

 ### Evolution of Project Decisions

 - **Test Structure for `FrontSearchTest.php`**: Initially implemented using Pest syntax.
 Due to persistent test failures that were difficult to debug with Pest's functional style in this specific case, the decision was made to refactor `FrontSearchTest.php` to a traditional PHPUnit class-based structure.
 This resolved the issues and brought it in line with other feature tests like `AdminSearchTest.php`.
 This indicates a pragmatic approach to test implementation, prioritizing stability and debuggability.
+- **User CRUD Test File Consolidation**: A new `AdminUserCrudTest.php` was initially generated.
+However, an existing comprehensive test file (`tests/Feature/Admin/UserCrudTest.php`) was subsequently identified.
+The new, redundant file was removed to avoid duplication and maintain a single source of truth for these tests.
 - **URL Corrections in `AdminSearchTest.php`**: Identified and corrected incorrect URLs for report and logbook search tests, reinforcing the need for careful verification of test parameters against application routes.

 ## Recent Changes (Consolidated Summary - Last ~Week)

+- **User CRUD Test Verification & Cleanup (May 13, 2025):**
+    - Verified that the existing `tests/Feature/Admin/UserCrudTest.php` comprehensively covers Admin User CRUD operations and all its tests are passing.
+    - Removed the recently generated (and redundant) `tests/Feature/AdminUserCrudTest.php`.
 - **Test Suite Refinement & Verification (May 13, 2025):**
     - Successfully refactored `FrontSearchTest.php` from Pest to a PHPUnit class-based structure to resolve test failures and improve clarity.
     - Updated `AdminSearchTest.php` with class name changes, `use Tests\TestCase;`, and corrected URLs.